aragon/AGPs/AGPs/AGP-X.md

 ### Organization

 _Name_: An Aragon DAO for now.
-A company / non-profit incorporated in the UE will be registered later.
+A company / non-profit incorporated in the EU will be registered later.

 _Website_: [aragon.black](https://aragon.black)